adfinis/eslint-config/README.md

             prettier
 ```

-For an app replace your `.eslintrc.js` with this:
+For an app replace your `eslint.config.mjs` with this:

 ```js
 import adfinisEmberAppConfig from "@adfinis/eslint-config/ember-app";